nguyenphuquang/nakama-docs/docs/install-docker-quickstart.md

 To stop the containers and purge all stored data, run `docker-compose down`.

-## Connecting the Nakama client
+## Connecting the Itme-platform client

-Once Nakama is running via Docker, use the following connection detail to configure your client to connect to the server:
+Once Itme-platform is running via Docker, use the following connection detail to configure your client to connect to the server:

 **Host**: `127.0.0.1` (or `localhost`)
 **Port** : `7350`